Linear and nonlinear stability of rate-and-state faults: Linear stability of spatially uniform and non-uniform steady states of sliding

-which has $<2$\% relative error for $0<a/b<0.1$ and $<1$\% relative error for $0.1<a/b<0.999$.
+In Figure \ref{fig:finlin}c,d we show the value of imaginary part of the eigenvalue $s$ at the Hopf bifurcation point, as well as its approximation \begin{linenomath*} \end{linenomath*} which has $<2$\% relative error for $0<a/b<0.1$ and $<1$\% relative error for $0.1<a/b<0.999$.
 The approximation (\ref{eq:sc2}) makes an explicit attempt at matching an apparent leading-order $\sqrt{b/a}$ asymptotic behavior of $\text{Im}(s_c)$ as $a/b\rightarrow 0$, an asymptotic scaling also seen in (\ref{eq:sc1}).
-However, the following terms in (\ref{eq:sc2}) are chosen to optimize fit over the entire range of $a/b$ explored in numerical solutions and are not to be taken to be an asymptotic analysis.
+However, the following terms in (\ref{eq:sc2}) are chosen to optimize fit over the entire range of $a/b$ explored in numerical solutions and are not to be taken to follow from an asymptotic analysis.